sudoblockio/tackle/docs/debugging-tackle.md

 # Debugging

-Debugging is somewhat rudimentary at this stage of tackle-box but there are some options to for both debugging tackle files and hooks.
+Debugging is somewhat rudimentary at this stage of tackle but there are some options to for both debugging tackle files and hooks.

 1. Printing the context
 2. The [debug](providers/Tackle/debug.md) hook